thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+02/18/21 Daily data (under the /dailies/ folder) has been added for 2/17 and 2/16, note that some tweets will bleed into the following day due to different timezones captured.

 02/16/21 Daily data (under the /dailies/ folder) has been added for 2/15 and 2/14, note that some tweets will bleed into the following day due to different timezones captured.

 02/14/21 Version 49 of the dataset.
 Dailies have been added for 2/13, 2/12 and 2/11.
 New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
 Note that this is just for illustration and will not download and process the whole dataset for you.